 This reel uses the traditional star-shaped drag control, and the lever you see here is the spool release.

-Conventional reels are a different beast than spinning and baitcasting alternatives.
+Conventional reels are a different beast than spinning reels and baitcasting alternatives.
 And because they’ll be pitted against potentially massive fish, they’re built a bit differently and demand a few things you might not expect.

 Gear ratio and RPT